minetest-mods/commoditymarket/readme.md

 * market.removeitem marketname item -- cancels all existing buy and sell orders for an item and removes its entry from the market tab.
 This is useful if you've changed what items are permitted in a particular market and need to clear out items that are no longer allowed.
 * market.show marketname -- opens the market's formspec
+* market.list -- lists the marketnames of all registered markets

 ## Registering a market